Eliav2/react-responsive-overflow-list/README.md

 ## Usage

-> iIn real apps, you’ll typically wrap OverflowList in your own component—design tokens, accessible menus, virtualization, or search.
+> In real apps, you’ll typically wrap OverflowList in your own component—design tokens, accessible menus, virtualization, or search.
 See 'Wrap & extend' below and the demo for a full wrapper example.

 ### Items + `renderItem` (most common)